 The overriding objective of this chapter is to dissect and explain the various legal and technical requirements necessary to comply with the U.S. law and regulations concerning grants to non-U.S. organizations.
 Although these rules tend to inhibit foundations and business corporations from involvement in non-U.S. grantmaking, more and more funders each year are moving into the international arena with success.
 We hope that this chapter will increase your comfort level for grantmaking to non-U.S. institutions.

 Part One: The Legal Framework for U.S. Charities and International Activity

-The Internal Revenue Code (IRC or Code), the Treasury Regulations (Regulations) and subsequent guidance provides the framework for how grantmakers may engage in international grantmaking by defining charitable activity, outlining rules to obtain a charitable deduction or make grants to non-U.S. organizations, and classifying grantmakers and potential grantees.
+The Internal Revenue Code (IRC or Code), the Treasury Regulations (Regulations), and subsequent guidance provides the framework for engagement in international grantmaking by defining charitable activity, outlining rules to obtain a charitable deduction or make grants to non-U.S. organizations, and classifying grantmakers and potential grantees.
 We begin with a review of the basics here.

 Part Two: IRS-Recognized Charities with Non-U.S. Activities

 Given the added administrative details necessary for making grants to organizations not recognized by the IRS, it is understandably tempting to look for an easier method.
 The most straightforward way to fund charitable activities outside the United States is to make grants to IRS-recognized charities organized in the United States that have active programs outside this country.
 Our discussion of non-U.S. grantmaking starts with this approach.